Kevin Feige Confirms Which New Disney+ MCU Characters Will Crossover Into Film

 There are no actors attached to these three heroes just yet, but rumors are flying about who Marvel might have their eye on.
 In fact, Ms. Marvel, Moon Knight, and She-Hulk don’t even have premiere dates yet, so they likely will be a part of Phase 5.
 This doesn’t count them out from being introduced in an upcoming Phase 4 movie which will kick off with Black Widow in May 2020.

-While discussing the three new characters, Feige also made sure to mention The Eternals which is debuting a handful of new superheroes into the MCU.
+While discussing the three new characters, Feige also made sure to mention The Eternals, which is debuting a handful of new superheroes into the MCU.
 The Angelina Jolie flick will arrive on November 6, 2020, making it the third and last Marvel Studios film of the year.

 “It is a very big movie.
 It is a very expensive movie.
 And we are making it because we believe in [Chloe Zhao’s] vision and we believe in what those characters can do and we believe we need to continue to grow and evolve and change and push our genre forward,” Feige said of the upcoming flick.